 Permits & After Hours Variances

-Permits already in effect, are required to remain active until the end of the term for which they were issued and must be renewed for as long as work remains suspended.
-There are no changes to the permit renewal process and all applicable fees apply.
+Permits already in effect remain in effect until the end of the terms for which they were issued.
+Permits that would have expired during the state of emergency have been extended for the duration of the state of emergency, and will automatically be extended if the state of emergency is extended.
+Otherwise, there are no changes to the permit renewal process and all applicable fees apply.

 All After Hours Variance (AHV) permits will be rescinded.
 Initial AHVs can only be requested for jobs that have an approved Essential and Emergency Construction request.
 All approved jobs seeking a permit can drop off initial AHV applications at a borough office; it cannot be submitted in eFiling or DOB NOW.
 See the Application Processing Service Notice for information about drop off procedures.